Looking for the best places to see the Northern Lights in the world?

 But placing yourself in a northern location will give you the best chance, and Levi presents that opportunity!

+When can you see the northern lights in Levi?
 The prime time for seeing the Northern Lights in Finland is from October to March, but your highest chances will be at the beginning and end of the season.

 In October/November time you can expect to see the lights from 5-6 o’clock onwards.
 So wrap up warm and don’t forget your camera!